EnumType/HomeSystem/README.md

 - `HmIP` The port of the HomeMaticIP XmlRpc server (default port is 2010)
 - `Server-Port` Port on which the Java ServerSocket is running
 - `Resources-Dir` The directory where all ressources are located (e.g. the WebSocket keystore.jks)
 - `WebSocket-Http` The port on which the HTTP WebSocket is running (default port is 8000.
-If you change it you schould change the port in the PHP files too!)
+If you change it you should change the port in the PHP files too!)
 - `WebSocket-Https` The port on which the HTTPS WebSocket is running (default port is 8000.
-If you change it you schould change the port in the PHP files too!)
+If you change it you should change the port in the PHP files too!)
 - `WebSocket-Keystore` The name of your keystore which is located in the *resources* directory (Please generate a keystore.jks!
 Otherwise the WebSocket server will not be started!)
 - `WebSocket-KeystorePassword` The password of your keystore file
 - `BrightnessSensor` The address of the Brightness sensor used for AI.
 Change to *none* if you don't have a HomeMatic Brightness Sensor